louiscb/clean-pr-branches/README.md

-# Clean PR branches
+# Clean pull request branches

-This script helps you to delete the stale branches in your repo associated with merged or closed pull requests on Github.
+This script deletes the stale remote branches on your Github repository.
+It deletes the branches associated with merged or closed pull requests.

 ## Requirements